rks101/egnet/README.md

 Malicious emails can be categorized as:

 **Spam** - unsolicited junk emails sent in bulk to many harvested email recipients.
 **Phishing** - emails sent to targets purporting to originate from a trusted entity (spoofed emails) to lure individuals into clicking links, downloading attachments, or providing sensitive information, like bank account or transaction details.
+[Phising](https://attack.mitre.org/techniques/T1566/) and [Phishing for Information](https://attack.mitre.org/techniques/T1598/) are different.
 **Spear phishing** - emails targeting specific individuals or organizations seeking sensitive information, not random email recipients.
 **Whaling** - emails targeting CXOs or high-position individuals (CEO, CFO, CTO - Fish to Whale) to seek sensitive information.
 **Smishing** - phishing using text on mobile devices by targeting users with specially crafted text messages (SMS, chat).